History Files

 The Gabali and the easternmost Arverni cantons are sent to fight the Helvii, and the Cadurci and Ruteni are told to lay waste the territories of the Volcae Arecomisci.
 The Helvii are defeated and their leaders slain, including Caius Valerius Donotaurus, the son of Caburus.

-The Allobroges manage to defend their frontiers successfully, but Caesar finds that he is hard-pressed to counter Vercingetorix's superiority in cavalry.
-He calls for cavalry and light infantry from the loyal German tribes (which undoubtedly includes the Ubii), and this helps him greatly in the battle which follows.
+The Allobroges successfully manage to defend their frontiers, but Caesar finds that he is hard-pressed to counter Vercingetorix's superiority in cavalry.
+He calls for cavalry and light infantry from the loyal Germanic tribes (which undoubtedly includes the Ubii), and this helps him greatly in the battle which follows.

-Vercingetorix, his cavalry routed in that battle, withdraws in good order to Alesia, a major fort belonging to the Mandubii.
+Vercingetorix, his cavalry routed in that battle, withdraws in good order to Alesia, a major fort which belongs to the Mandubii.
 The remaining cavalry are dispatched back to their tribes to bring reinforcements.
 Caesar begins a siege of Alesia, aiming on starving out the inhabitants.

 Indeed, matters become so bad inside the fort that the Mandubian women and children are ejected (possibly in the hope that the Roman lines will part to let them pass), but Caesar effectively traps them in the no-man's-land between the opposing forces and allows them to starve.